MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 >[!NOTE]
 > - If you installed a previous version of the SharePoint Online Management Shell, go to Add, or remove programs and uninstall "SharePoint Online Management Shell."
-> -It may take up to 20 minutes to see the updated default landing experience.
+> - It may take up to 20 minutes to see the updated default landing experience.

 2. Connect to SharePoint as a [Global Administrator or SharePoint Administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 3. Run `Set-SPOHomeSite-HomeSiteUrl <homesiteURL> - VivaConnectionsDefaultStart <$true/$false>`

-      - The parameter should be set to $false to use the new home experience as the default landing experience.
+      - The parameter should be set to **$false** to use the new home experience as the default landing experience.
-      - The parameter should be set to $true to use a home site as the default landing experience.
+      - The parameter should be set to **$true** to use a home site as the default landing experience.

 **Example:**
 <br>
 Contoso’s home site URL is https://contoso.sharepoint.com/sites/homeSite in this example.

-To set the default landing to the home site:
+**To set the default landing to the home site:**

 Set-SPOHomeSite-HomeSiteUrl "https://contoso.sharepoint.com/sites/homeSite" -VivaConnectionsDefaultStart $true

-To set the default landing to the new Viva Connections home experience:
+**To set the default landing to the new Viva Connections home experience:**

 Set-SPOHomeSite-HomeSiteUrl "https://contoso.sharepoint.com/sites/homeSite" -VivaConnectionsDefaultStart $false